maxxar92/check-edge/README.md

 ```

 ### Run Script via Cron
-With the following command you create a Crontab entry which will start the start every 30 minutes:
+With the following command you create a Crontab entry which will start the script every 30 minutes:

 ```
 check-edge setcron